 Publications Board and Committees

-The Publication Board is responsible for maintaining ACM’s position as the preferred publisher in computing.
+The Publications Board is responsible for maintaining ACM’s position as the preferred publisher in computing.
 The Board also envisions ACM as the principal curator of publication data for the field.

 To achieve its goals as a publisher, the Board is committed to (a) maintaining ACM as a brand of quality, (b) providing appropriate and low-cost venues, including journals, proceedings, magazines, and books for the publication of the best content in all areas of computing, and (c) developing sustainable business models for the continued distribution of ACM Publications.